Region

 Healthy Ageing

-Vision loss is impacting millions of older people worldwide and is, to a large extent, avoidable.
-It's time to bring the eye health and ageing sectors together to address this unmet need.
+Vision loss is impacting millions of older people worldwide and is, in the vast majority of cases, avoidable.
+It's time to address this unmet need.

 Chinese couple sitting side by side on a hospital bed smiling at the camera